dr. R.T. Rajan

 Biography

-Dr. Raj Thilak Rajan (S'11-M'17-SM'22) is an assistant professor with the Signal Processing Systems (SPS) group, the Master Coordinator for the Signals and Systems track (MS-EE-S&S) and is the Co-director of the Delft Sensor AI Lab.
-He received his Ph.D. in 2016 from TUD, and obtained his M.Sc. (class first, youngest in class) and B.Sc. (with distinction) in Electronic sciences from University of Pune, India in 2006 and 2004 respectively.
-Raj is an IEEE Senior member, and the Best paper award nominee at IEEE CAMSAP 2013.
-He is an elected member of the IEEE ASI (Autonomous Systems Initiative) and the IAF SCAN (Space communications and Navigation) committee.
+Dr. Raj Thilak Rajan (S'11-M'17-SM'22) is an associate professor with the Signal Processing Systems (SPS) group, the Master Coordinator of the Signals and Systems track (MS-EE-S&S, MS-EE-SNS) and is the Co-director of the Delft Sensor AI Lab.
+He received his Ph.D. in 2016 from TUD, and obtained his M.Sc. (class first, youngest in class) and B.Sc. (with distinction) in Electronic sciences from University of Pune, India.
+Raj is an IEEE Senior member, the Vice chair of the IEEE ASI (Autonomous Systems Initiative) and a member of various International Astronomical Federation (IAF) committees.
 He is an Associate Editor for the IEEE Open Journal of Signal Processing (IEEE-OJSP), and is a reviewer for various related journals and conferences.
-His research interests lie in statistical machine learning and optimization, with applications to distributed autonomous sensing systems.
+His research interests lie in statistical machine learning and optimization, with applications to Position Navigation and Timing (PNT) for distributed autonomous sensing systems i.e., swarms.

 Previously, he held research positions with diverse responsibilities at IMEC (Eindhoven, 2015-2018), University of Twente (Enschede, 2014-2015) and ASTRON (Dwingeloo, 2008-2014).
 He was a SSPF fellow (The Netherlands, 2019), INFN fellow (Italy, 2008), MIUR fellow (Italy, 2007), TIFR-VSRP fellow (India, 2005), and is an alumnus of the SSP2019 program from the international space university (ISU).
 He obtained his University Teaching Qualification (UTQ/BKO) diploma in 2021.